HexHive/SyzRisk/syzkaller/README.md

 ## Usage

-Specify `weight_map` in the configuration file to set the weight profile produced by the matcher engine (the JSON file).
-Everything else is _exactly_ the same as in the original Syzkaller.
-The example configuration file is as follows.
+Specify `weight_map` in the Syzkaller configuration to set the weight profile from the matcher engine (the JSON file).
+Everything else is _exactly_ the same.
+The example configuration:

 ```
 {